Draycole/binary-adder/docs/architecture.md

 ## 3. Firmware Architecture Diagram

-This is the architecture firmware diagram from the system application layer.
+This is the architecture firmware diagram from the system application layer through to the component modules and then the gpio drivers